 Eden Primary is the vision of Chair of Directors, Peter Kessler, a BAFTA award-winning former TV producer, who wanted to create a Jewish state primary school independent of any synagogue authority, but equally, open to the wider community, of all faiths and none.

-Prior to winning the contract and to ensure that the design of the scheme was fit for purpose, Rydon underwent extensive engagement workshops with the client, enabling us to produce a design which gets the very best from the tight budget available and ensures that the school is aesthetically pleasing whilst providing a good learning environment.
+Prior to winning the contract and to ensure that the design of the scheme was fit for purpose, Rydon underwent extensive engagement workshops with the client, enabling us to produce a design which made the very best from the tight budget available, ensuring the school is aesthetically pleasing whilst providing an excellent learning environment.